Cowboy candy. Pickled jalapeños.

 Once I had about a kilo of chilis picked, it was time to get pickling.
 The process is very simple and there are plenty of recipes to choose from online, so I will only outline the one I used.

-As I was wary of the heat I halved and de-seeded all of mine.
+As I was wary of the heat, I halved and de-seeded all of mine.
 This is a lengthy process when you have a lot to cut up, and also a bit dangerous.
 I was wearing vinyl gloves, but managed to get two sprays of juice in my eyes, which stopped me for a while.
 Next time I’d wear my safety glasses from the garden.
 The more standard method is just to cut them into 5 mm rings, which would be much quicker.
+(Now that we are used to them I just use the seeds-and-all method).

 The pickling liquid is just vinegar with sugar added.
-I boiled that up, added the cut up chilis, and boiled for a couple of minutes, then packed them into sterilised jars, filled the jars with the cooking liquid, and sealed them.
+The ratio is very much a taste thing, as just the vinegar and boiling should keep your pickles sterile.
+I use cup for cup sugar and vinegar, but some methods use a lot more sugar.
+I boiled that up, added the cut up chilis, and boiled for a couple of minutes.
+Then I packed them into sterilised jars, filled the jars with the cooking liquid, and sealed them.
 As with most pickles, the longer you keep them, the better the flavour, but we were into the first jar in a couple of days.
+After opening, keep the jar in the refrigerator.

-The cowboy candy is great in all sorts of food.
-As a side to roast meat is great, but we have been having them with goats cheese on bread; whatever takes your fancy will probably work.
+The cowboy candy goes well with all sorts of food.
+As a side to roast meat it is great, but we have been having them with goats cheese on bread; whatever takes your fancy will probably work.